dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 Copying a Set to an array is similar to copying Lists to an array.
 After all, these methods come from supertype `java.util.Collection<E>`.

+*Unmodifiable* Sets have the same restrictions as unmodifiable Lists.
+That is, the methods that may add/remove/replace elements throw an `UnsupportedOperationException`, and `null` is not allowed as element.

 ### Using the Queue and Deque interfaces

 A *Queue* is a collection that *holds its elements in a specific order before processing* (FIFO, LIFO etc.).